-S. No. Particular S ESOP Scheme 2007 ESOP Scheme 2018 The pricing formula as approved by the Shareholders of the Company, shall be the 'market price' as per the applicable regulations.
+S. No. Particular S ESOP Scheme 2007 ESOP Scheme 2018 d) Exercise price or pricing formula The pricing formula as approved by the Shareholders of the Company, shall be the 'market price' as per the applicable regulations.
 Pursuant to the 'Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014' the 'market price' shall mean the latest available closing price on a recognized stock exchange on which the shares of the Company are listed on the date immediately prior to the relevant date.
-In case of the Company, the shares are listed on National Stock Exchange of India Limited and BSE Limited, the 'market price' shall be the closing price on the Stock Exchange having higher trading volume. the Shareholders of the Company, shall be the 'market price' as per the applicable regulations.
+In case of the Company, the shares are listed on National Stock Exchange of India Limited and BSE Limited, the 'market price' shall be the closing price on the Stock Exchange having higher trading volume.
+The pricing formula as approved by the Shareholders of the Company, shall be the 'market price' as per the applicable regulations.
 Pursuant to the 'Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014' the Market Price shall mean latest available closing price on the Recognized Stock Exchange on the date immediately prior to the date of the meeting of the NRC, in which options are granted.
-If the shares of the Company are listed on more than one stock exchange, then the closing price on the stock exchange e) Maximum term of options granted Options granted under ESOP 2007 scheme shall be capable of being exercised within a period of four years from the date of each Vesting of the respective Stock Options Options granted under ESOP 2018 scheme shall be capable of being exercised within a period being not more than four years from the date of Vesting of the respective Employee Stock Options f) Source of shares (primary, secondary or combination) Primary Primary g) Variation in terms of options Pursuant to Shareholders approval dated August 28, 2008, the options granted on August 21, 2007 and April 24, 2008 were re-priced at ₹ 37.55 per option.
-During the year, no amendment/modification/variation has been introduced in terms of options granted by the Company.
-None d used to account for ESOS - ic or fair value Fair Value method Fair Value method of th value betwe cost s compo been value differe e the Company opts for expensing e options using the intrinsic of the options, the difference ten the employee compensation to computed and the employee ensation cost that shall have recognized if it had used the fair of the options.
-The impact of this ence on profits and on EPS of the any shall also be disclosed.
-Not Applicable as the Company has accounted for the Stock Option at Fair Value using the Black-Scholes-Merton Model as detailed in Note No. 46 to the Notes to standalone financial statements for FY 2020-21.
-Fair Value using the Black-Scholes- Merton Model as detailed in Note - Movement during the year [ of options outstanding at the of the period i.e., April 1, 2020 258,690 3,185,000 Number of options granted during FY 2020-21 0 0
+If the shares of the Company are listed on more than one stock exchange, then the closing price on the stock exchange having the higher trading volume shall be considered as the market price. e) Maximum term of options granted Options granted under ESOP 2007 scheme shall be capable of being exercised within a period of four years from the date of each Vesting of the respective Stock Options Options granted under ESOP 2018 scheme shall be capable of being exercised within a period being not more than four years from the date of Vesting of the respective Employee Stock Options f) Source of shares (primary, secondary or combination) Primary Primary g) Variation in terms of options Pursuant to Shareholders approval dated August 28, 2008, the options granted on August 21, 2007 and April 24, 2008 were re-priced at ₹ 37.55 per option.
+During the year, no amendment/ modification/ variation has been introduced in terms of options granted by the Company.
+None ••• d used to account for ESOS - Fair Value method Fair Value method (iii) Wherr of th value betwe cost s comp been value differd ic or fair value e the Company opts for expensing e options using the intrinsic of the options, the difference een the employee compensation so computed and the employee ensation cost that shall have recognized if it had used the fair of the options.
+The impact of this ence on profits and on EPS of the pany shall also be disclosed.
+Not Applicable as the Company has accounted for the Stock Option at Fair Value using the Black-Scholes- Merton Model as detailed in Note No. 46 to the Notes to standalone financial statements for FY 2020-21.
+Not Applicable as the Company has accounted for the Stock Option at Fair Value using the Black-Scholes- Merton Model as detailed in Note No. 45 to the Notes to standalone financial statements for FY 2020-21. (iv) Option Movement during the year of options outstanding at the of the period i.e., April 1, 2020 258,690 3,185,000 Number of options granted during FY 2020-21 0 0